Brettanda/friday-discord-node.js/README.md

 Another way to see the full list of commands is by typing `!help` in a Discord server that I have been invited to.
 You can also direct message me any commands as well (if you want to keep our conversation more private).

+## D&D Dice rolling

+Friday can also roll D&D dice for you with the command `!d` or `!r`.
+This command should work with everything on [wikipedia.org/wiki/Dice_notation](https://en.wikipedia.org/wiki/Dice_notation).
+If the command returns with an error please use the `!issue` command to explain what happened so I can fix the problem.
+A simple example of what this command can do is `!d d20` and a more complex example is `!r 3d20+d4*3`.

+## Inspirational Quotes

+If you ask Friday for an inspirational quote like `@Friday could you provide me an inspirational quote` Friday will build an image from a JavaScript Canvas with a background from a list and place a string of text from an array overtop of the image then send it as a message attachment

 ## Music

 Friday can play music in a voice channel with the command `!play` followed by a search query or a YouTube video URL.
 Here are examples of those two uses `!play uptown funk` or `!play https://youtu.be/dQw4w9WgXcQ`.